aravaca/Selenium/README.md

 During my military service in Daejeon, I got tired of manually booking the same SRT train ticket to Seoul every time I had leave.
 The process was always the same—same station, same time, same train—and it got old fast.
 So I built this automation tool to streamline it.

 Now all I have to do is enter my leave dates, and the program handles the rest.
-At the end of the flow, I get a KakaoTalk payment request—tap to pay, and I’m set.
+At the end of the flow, I get a KakaoTalk payment request on my phone—tap to pay, and I’m set.

 ---